jkstill/jobrun/README.md

   ./jobrun.pl --logfile-suffix=load-log --job-config-file dbjobs.conf --maxjobs 1 --nodebug --noverbose

+  ./jobrun.pl --verbose --resumable --iteration-seconds 2 --config-file perl-run.conf --job-config-file perl-jobs.conf

  When jobrun.pl starts, it will create a file 'jobrun.pid' in the current directory.

- There are traps on the HUP, INT, TERM and QUIT signals.
+ There are traps on the INT, TERM and QUIT signals.

  Pressing CTL-C will not stop jobrun, but it will print a status message.

- Pressing CTL-\ will kill the program and cleanup semaphores
+ Pressing CTL-\ should kill the program and children.

+ 'jorun.pl --kill' will kill the parent and children immediately if CTL-\ does not work.

- The config file can be reloaded with HUB.
+ The config file can be reloaded by sending the HUP signal to the current jobrun.pl parent process.

+ Or just run './jobrun.pl' --reload-config.

  Say you have started jobrun with the --noverbose and --nodebug flags, but would now like to change that so that more info appears on screen.